 The 2007 Texas Residential Mortgage Fraud Act changed the legal landscape at the state level.
 The Act amended certain sections of the Finance Code, the Government Code, and the Penal Code to address mortgage fraud.
 It also created a Residential Mortgage Fraud Task Force under the direction of the attorney general, which includes a range of state officials—the consumer credit commissioner, the banking commissioner, the credit union commissioner, the commissioner of insurance, the savings and mortgage lending commissioner, the presiding officer of the Texas Real Estate Commission, and the presiding officer of the Texas Appraiser Licensing and Certification Board.
 Although the Task Force was abolished in 2017, the interlinked bureaucratic machinery remains, and these agencies continue to share information and resources.

+Let’s return to the subject of mortgage loan fraud and its impact on real estate investors.
+There are so many definitions of fraud in various statutes that prosecutors have little trouble finding one that can be used against an investor.
+The Residential Mortgage Fraud Act added another by amending section 402.031 of the Government Code, which now defines fraud as “any act that constitutes a violation of a penal law and is part of an attempt or scheme to defraud any person.”
+Moreover, this section imposes an affirmative duty to report fraudulent activity to “an authorized governmental agency” if “a person determines or reasonably suspects that fraudulent activity has been committed or is about to be committed.”
+Loan officers, escrow officers, realtors, and attorneys all have this duty.
+Compliance results in immunity for the reporting individual.
+Failure to comply makes one a potential co-conspirator.
 Examples of fraudulent schemes include flipping based on false loan applications and inflated appraisals (this category does not include buying property at a bargain price and then selling it for fair market value for a profit, which is entirely legal); nominee loans using the name and credit of straw buyers; equity skimming in “subject to” transactions; phony second liens to contractors who never perform any work; “silent seconds” that involve concealing the loan of a down payment to a borrower, when the down payment was supposed to come from the borrower’s own funds; concealing other indebtedness of the borrower; the use of fictitious or stolen identities; and “stop foreclosure” schemes that mislead homeowners into paying fees and signing the property over to a crooked investor.
 Common to most of these schemes are inflated appraisals that create phantom equity, illegal kickbacks (payments not shown on the closing statement), and falsified loan applications.

 One can be reasonably sure that loan fraud has occurred when it is clear that a lender would not have made a particular loan if it had known all the facts, and the lender was prevented from knowing the facts by means of misrepresentation and concealment.
 Putting it another way: inducing a lender to make a loan based on false pretenses is fraud.

-Many transactions, while not plainly illegal, fall into a risky gray area.
+Many real estate transactions, while not plainly illegal, fall into a risky gray area.
 The popularity of no-money-down investment programs and guru seminars has added huge numbers of people to the investment game and resulted in intricate get-rich-quick strategies.
 The FBI attitude toward these schemes (and to real estate investors generally) is openly disdainful.
 One official was heard mocking real estate entrepreneurs as “entremanures.”
 So if the FBI comes calling, even legitimate investors should assume the FBI’s intent is hostile.
 Saying nothing and immediately contacting a white-collar crime defense attorney is probably the best course or action.

 One can nonetheless be sympathetic toward the FBI’s attitude, since the lender is not the only victim of mortgage loan fraud.
 It is easy to feel antipathy toward banks, but most home loans nowdays are either securitized or sold, meaning that others in the chain of ownership (including pension funds and the like) may be subject to loss.
 Also, many loans are sold to Fannie Mae, Freddie Mac, and Ginnie Mae, which are quasi-public entities.
 If there is a loss connected with these loans, it is the taxpayer who gets the bill.
 Finally, if loan fraud results in a foreclosure, then that has the potential to depress property values, so everyone in the neighborhood suffers.
 Mortgage loan fraud is definitely not a victimless crime.